Denotational Semantics for Probabilistic and Concurrent Programs: Introduction

 \section{Introduction}

-Program semantics is a longstanding research area, underpinning many static analysis and verification techniques.
-From simple imperative languages, to higher-order functional ones, to the more recent probabilistic and quantum paradigms, the development of programming languages is often accompanied by a study of mathematical objects capturing the semantics of syntactic constructs.
-These structures not only influence verification techniques, but also how a language can be extended.
+From simple imperative languages, to functional ones, to probabilistic and quantum paradigms, the development of programming languages is often accompanied by a study of mathematical objects capturing the semantics of syntactic constructs.
+Program semantics underpins many static analysis and verification techniques, and also how a language can be extended.

-Semantics of imperative and functional languages have been studied for decades in several styles---denotational, operational, and axiomatic---and each approach offers different insights.
+Semantics can be presented in different styles---denotational, operational, and axiomatic---and each approach offers different insights.
 Denotational semantics is often chosen for expressivity and extensibility.
-For example, adding recursion to a denotational model raises questions about the properties of the underlying \emph{domain}, which motivated the development of domain theory to provide mathematical representations of iterated computations \cite{scott1970outline,scott1971mathematical}.
-More expressive program constructs necessitate more involved semantic domains; two prime examples of this are probabilistic and concurrent programs.
+For example, adding recursion raises questions about the underlying \emph{domain}, motivating the development of domain theory to provide mathematical representations of iterated computations \cite{scott1970outline,scott1971mathematical}.
+Other constructs necessitate more involved domains; two prime examples are probabilistic and concurrent programs.

-Semantics of probabilistic programs has been widely studied, going back to the seminal works of Kozen \cite{psem} and McIver and Morgan \cite{mciver2005abstraction}.
-To capture probabilistic behavior, domains require some extra algebraic structure to represent the \emph{distribution} of outcomes generated by operations such as sampling and coin flips.
+Probabilistic programs have been widely studied---going back to the seminal works of Kozen \cite{psem} and McIver and Morgan \cite{mciver2005abstraction}---and their semantic domains require extra algebraic structure to capture the \emph{distribution} of outcomes generated by operations such as sampling and coin flips.
 This added convex structure brings additional complexity to questions of language extensions and program analysis, but the last decade has brought success stories on taming the complexity through program logics and predicate transformer calculi \cite{mciver2005abstraction,wpe,ellora,den_hartog1999verifying,zilberstein2025demonic}.